flagDestinations · China

 Can I watch Irish TV or use my Irish bank in China?+

 Yes, when your VPN holds a connection.
 Connect to a server that gives you an Irish IP and RTÉ Player and other Ireland-locked services treat you as home again.
 Irish online banking reads your IP for fraud checks, so a server that puts you somewhere expected avoids a sudden “logging in from China” flag — reaching your own accounts, never evading security.
-The catch is that holding a stable connection in China is the hard part, and a Dublin endpoint is a heavier lift than a nearby Asian one, which is another reason to take ExpressVPN.
+The catch is that holding a stable connection in China is the hard part, and a Dublin endpoint is a heavier lift than a nearby Asian one, which is another reason to lean on a provider with proper obfuscation.

 What is obfuscation, and why does it matter for China?+